 It’s hard to keep track of all the great IDEs (Integrated Development Environments) and IDE-like tools available to developers.
-In fact, this report by JetBrains showed 75% of respondents regularly use IDEs.
-These tools enhance developer’s workflows, reduce debugging time, and make them more productive.
+In fact, this report by JetBrains showed that 75% of respondents regularly use IDEs.
+These tools enhance developers’ workflows, reduce debugging time, and make them more productive.

 Visual Studio is the most popular choice for good reasons: this mature tool is cross-platform, supports many programming languages, and is packed with an incredible array of features.
 Visual Studio’s code compilation technology (named IntelliSense) is widely praised and relied on daily by many developers.
-It has excellent syntax highlighting, easy to use UI designer, CMake support, and a powerful debugger and profiler system.
+It has excellent syntax highlighting, an easy-to-use UI designer, CMake support, and a powerful debugger and profiler system.
 In addition, it has a huge community so there’s no shortage of know-hows, samples and more.

 What functionality Microsoft doesn’t include is often provided by an impressive collection of available Visual Studio extensions.
 Developers will enjoy a wide selection of extensions for C++.

 Fun Fact: Incredibuid is bundled inside Visual Studio to accelerate C++ builds.